Young Sherlock Holmes: Black Ice: Plot summary

 The character Mycroft Holmes invites Sherlock and his tutor, Amyus Crowe, to London for a visit.
 When they arrive at the Diogenes Club, they find Mycroft holding a dagger over a dead body.
 The police arrive and arrest Mycroft, leaving Sherlock and Amyus to prove their brother's innocence.
 They find clues at the murder scene: a business card, a small bottle with a clear liquid in it, and a small wooden case.
 They determine that the business card is freshly printed and look for printers around London who might have created it.

 The pair split up and Sherlock locates the right Gooder, which leads him to a bouncer in a local tavern.
 Sherlock tails the bouncer, but the bouncer manages to turn the tables on him and chases Sherlock into the sewers inhabited by London's abandoned and feral children.
 Sherlock has to run to escape them and ends up at the London Necropolis Railway.

-Sherlock and Amyus meet up again and have a dangerous encounter with a falcon in an animal museum.
-From there it becomes evident that events occurring in Russia may be linked to Mycroft's frame-up.
-Due to the mysterious disappearance of Mycroft's agent, Robert Wormesley, who was located in Moscow, Sherlock and Mycroft will have to go to Moscow, accompanied by Rufus Stone.
-Sherlock, as a part of their disguise, joins a traveling theatre troupe to Russia to uncover the truth.

-In Russia, they find Wormesley's house in a state of chaos.
-It is apparent that someone was searching for several objects.
-On their way back to the hotel, Sherlock is framed for pick-pocketing.
-Sherlock runs as the police are on his trail; he soon finds himself in a dead-end and the only way to escape is via a manhole.